Cardston Alberta Temple: Renovations

-Some aspects of this modernization included updates to the electrical and mechanical systems, adding an entryway to the front of the building, and renovating the interior.
-These enhancements were made with consideration of its original decorating and design.
-Throughout the renovation process, care was taken to maintain the temple's historical significance.
-To ensure the renovations maintained the original design ethos while incorporating modern advancements, attention was given to the architecture and refurbishment of the interior.
+The temple has undergone two major renovations to preserve structural integrity and update its facilities.
+The most significant renovation project began in 1988.
+This included updates to the electrical and mechanical systems, adding an entryway to the front of the building, and renovating the interior.
+The interior was refurbished while preserving the original design.
 The renovated temple was rededicated on June 22, 1991, by Gordon B. Hinckley.